WakelandBranz/Freshman-Year-S1-Notes/ENGL 105 - Gotzler/Notes/Friday 08-22 Reading Notes.md

 ## Core Definition

-**Digital Humanities** is born from the enc  ounter between traditional humanities and computational methods.
+**Digital Humanities** is born from the encounter between traditional humanities and computational methods.
 It represents the migration of cultural materials into networked environments, creating new challenges and opportunities for humanistic inquiry.

 ## Key Characteristics